kojiishi/east_asian_spacing/README.md

 The `dump` sub-command can create various types of text dump files.

 The most simple usage is to show a list of tables.
-This is similar to "`ttx -l`" in [fonttools], except for TrueType Collections (TTC), this tool can show tables of all fonts in the collection, along with which tables are shared with which fonts.
+This is similar to the "`-l`" option of [TTX], except for TrueType Collections (TTC), this tool can show tables of all fonts in the TTC, along with which tables are shared with which fonts.
 ```sh
 % east-asian-spacing dump build/NotoSansCJK-Regular.ttc